Dr. Masami Nishishiba

 Portland State University

-Masami Nishishiba is an Assistant Professor in the Division of Public Administration at the Mark O. Hatfield School of Government, Portland State University.
-Since September 2006, she has been serving as Assistant Director of the Executive Leadership Institute at the Hatfield School of Government.
+Masami Nishishiba is an Associate Professor in the Division of Public Administration at the Mark O. Hatfield School of Government, Portland State University.
+Since September 2006, she has been serving as Assistant Director of the Center for Public Service at the Hatfield School of Government.